vxgmichel/aiostream/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **iterate** ``(it)``:
-    Generate values from a synchronous or asychronous iterable.
+    Generate values from a synchronous or asynchronous iterable.

 - **preserve** ``(ait)``:
-    Generate values from an asynchronous iterable without explicitely closing the corresponding iterator.
+    Generate values from an asynchronous iterable without explicitly closing the corresponding iterator.

 - **just** ``(value)``:
     Generate a single value.